Spywatch

-Spywatch is an educational serial produced by the BBC as part of Look and Read.
-It originally aired on BBC2 from 15 January to 25 March 1996.
-Its main educational focus was World War II.
+Spywatch is a children's television series that is part of the BBC Schools educational television show Look and Read.
+This series aired on BBC2 from 15 January to 25 March 1996.

 Story

 In the modern day, adult Norman Starkey goes to the fictional village of Westbourne in Shropshire where he was evacuated during the Second World War.
 With the help of the local librarian, he writes the story of his adventure.
 The modern day parts include the educational aspects, which form the middle of each episode.
 The main adventure is set in 1942, in the middle of World War II.
 Three children, young Norman, Dennis and Mary are evacuated to Westbourne, away from the bombs.
 The boys stay at a farm, owned by Amy Hobbs (Aunty Amy) and her granddaughter Polly, and Mary stays at Westbourne Hall with the wealthy Miss Millington and Mr Grainger.
 The children come across what they think is a trail of spies, but the number of suspects is very high and the children have to solve the mystery.